Match of the Century scorer Karl-Heinz Schnellinger dies at age 85

 The family said that Schnellinger died in Monday night in Milan.
 He leaves behind his wife, three daughters and four grand children.

+The Germans had laid siege on the Italian goal after falling behind early but it took them until stoppage time to level when Schnellinger, who played at Italian top side AC Milan at the time, slid in to score from short range.

-At the 1970 World Cup, defender Schnellinger scored for 1-1 in stoppage time in Mexico City to force extra time where Italy eventually prevailed 4-3 in what is remembered as The Match of the Century.
+The late equalizer and the following unforgettable extra time after which the Azzurri triumphed 4-3 put the tussle into the history books as The Match of the Century.

-The goal, his only from 47 caps between 1958 and 1971, made Schnellinger a legend.
-He also played in the 1966 World Cup final at Wembley which the Germans lost 4-2 against hosts England.
+The goal was his only from 47 caps between 1958 and 1971.
+He played at four World Cups including the 1966 final at Wembley which the Germans lost 4-2 against hosts England.

+"The name Karl-Heinz Schnellinger will forever be associated with the match of the century at the 1970 World Cup," German Football Federation president Bernd Neuendorf said in a statement.

+"However, his achievements and merits go far beyond this game.
+Karl-Heinz Schnellinger was a world-class footballer and one of the first professionals to venture abroad."

 Schnellinger spent most of his career in Italy, where he went in 1963, one year after winning the German championship with Cologne.